-- D.4.c.i History and Mechanism of Injury (Long Thoracic Nerve): - (a) Mechanism of Injury: injury can occur by direct trauma to the posterior triangle of the neck or trauma may be the result of chronically repeated or forceful shoulder depression.
-Repeated forward motion of the arms as well as stretch or compression of the nerve with the arms abducted can lead to long thoracic nerve dysfunction. - D.4.c.ii Physical Findings (Long Thoracic Nerve) may include: - (a) Dull ache in the region of the shoulder without sensory loss; - (b) Scapular deformity and/or winging may be described by patient or family; and/or - (c) Serratus Anterior (scapular winging) may be demonstrated by asking the patient to flex and lean on the patient's arms, such as against a wall and/or the examiner resisting protraction. - D.4.c.iii Laboratory Tests (Long Thoracic Nerve)
+- D.4.c.i History and Mechanism of Injury (Long Thoracic Nerve): - D.4.c.i.a Mechanism of Injury: injury can occur by direct trauma to the posterior triangle of the neck or trauma may be the result of chronically repeated or forceful shoulder depression.
+Repeated forward motion of the arms as well as stretch or compression of the nerve with the arms abducted can lead to long thoracic nerve dysfunction. - D.4.c.ii Physical Findings (Long Thoracic Nerve) may include: - D.4.c.ii.a Dull ache in the region of the shoulder without sensory loss; - D.4.c.ii.b Scapular deformity and/or winging may be described by patient or family; and/or - D.4.c.ii.c Serratus Anterior (scapular winging) may be demonstrated by asking the patient to flex and lean on the patient's arms, such as against a wall and/or the examiner resisting protraction. - D.4.c.iii Laboratory Tests (Long Thoracic Nerve)